A toddler crawls on hands and knees and nudges a ping-pong ball through a taped floor maze with the nose.

 3. 03

-If the ball leaves the tape or stalls at a turn, reset it at the last easy spot and keep going.
+If the ball rolls outside the lane or stalls at a turn, put it back at the last easy spot and continue.

 4. 04

-When the ball reaches the finish, carry it back to the start and play another round.
+Move the ball back to the start and repeat.

 Safety Check